 The council holds a range of heritage assets.
 These include 4 art collections and the Epstein Archive within the New Art Gallery, collections within Walsall Museum and Leather Museum, local history archive and a number of public art works, statues, war memorials and other items.
 The Walsall Museum collection, the Leather Museum collection, statues and war memorials around the borough are held to increase the knowledge, understanding and appreciation of local and national history.
-The art collections and Epstein Archive are held to increase the knowledge, understanding and international art history.
+The art collections and Epstein Archive are held to increase the knowledge, understanding and appreciation of local, national and international art history.